EdD in School Psychology

-The doctoral program of studies consists of a total of 72 graduate semester hours.
-The program is targeted for practicing school psychologists who are interested in obtaining a doctoral degree with a focus in data based decision making and system change in the schools or a mental health focus providing additional courses to obtain an LCP (licensed Professional Counselor).
-This program is designed as a cohort model with all participants moving through the program together.
+The EdD program of studies consists of a total of 72 graduate semester hours.
+The program is designed for practicing school psychologists who are interested in obtaining a doctoral degree with a focus in data based decision making and systems change in the schools or a mental health focus providing additional courses to obtain an LPC (Licensed Professional Counselor) credential.
+This program is designed as a cohort model with entering students moving through the program together.

 Coursework (72 semester hours)

 Courses Taken Across Both Tracks - common Ed.D. core (24 semester hours)

 - CIEP 466: Introduction to Statistics and Research in Applied Settings

 - CIEP 488: Action Research to Improve Teaching & Learning

 - CIEP 526: Assessment of Culturally & Linguistically Diverse Populations